Introduction

 What are the Roles of Providers and Resellers in the Wholesale Voice Business Model?

 In the Wholesale Voice Business Model, providers and resellers play pivotal roles, where providers offer the underlying infrastructure and services for voice traffic, while resellers leverage these services to create tailored solutions for their customers.
-The dynamic interaction between these two entities fosters a vibrant ecosystem that caters to a variety of market needs.- Providers are typically responsible for maintaining the essential networking equipment, ensuring reliable call routing, and delivering high-quality voice services globally.

 - Resellers, on the other hand, package these services into competitive offerings, allowing them to cater to niche markets or special customer requirements.